robleto/robleto.com/README.md

-# Robleto.com
+# Robleto

-This is the 2022 design of the personal website for Greg Robleto.
+This is the 2019 design of the personal website for Greg Robleto.
 This site is a small site to share information about  skills, interests and means of contacting Greg.

 ## Getting Started